-The dean's office and HR Compensation will review the job description and position and determine if duties and responsibilities align with selected payroll title and employment classification.
-The average review time is two weeks, but may be longer depending on the position complexity.
+The Dean's Office will review the job description and position to determine if the duties and responsibilities align with the selected payroll title and employment classification.
+Once approved, Total Talent Management, UW's recruitment team, will post the open position to UW's open jobs page.

 5. Form a search committee and draft interview questions

-A search committee should be formed to review applicants, create interview questions, and interview top candidates.
-When forming a search committee, consider membership based on knowledge of work, interaction with position, and composition and diversity of the committee.
-Utilize the search committee to draft interview questions relative to the position.
-Consider making a scoring rubric.
+A search committee is formed to help the hiring manager review applicants, create interview questions, attend interviews of top candidates, and provide feedback on hiring decisions.
+When forming a search committee, consider membership based on knowledge of work, interaction with the position, and composition and diversity of the committee.

 6. Review resumes

-UW HR will review resumes against all requirements and place top candidates on your hiring manager workbench in UWHIRES for you to review.
-The Administrator will request access to the workbench for the hiring committee.
+Once the position closes, UW HR will review resumes against all requirements and place all qualified candidates on your Hiring Manager Workbench in UWHIRES.
+The HR Specialist will request access to the Workbench for all members of the hiring committee.

 How to Review Applications in UWHIRES